Zoom on the Generac GP7500EDF

 The following charts are provided to give you an idea of how some of the key specs of the Generac GP7500EDF compare to dual fuel generators of similar power (between 7000 and 8000 W).

-- Since the generator weighs in at a dry weight of 204 lbs, the Generac GP7500EDF belongs in the expected weight range for dual fuel devices which can produce between 7000 and 8000 rated watts.
-If weight matters to you, one of the champions in this power range is the Sportsman GEN85KIDF with only 133 pounds.
+- With a dry weight of 204 pounds, the Generac GP7500EDF finds itself in the expected weight range for dual fuel generators able to produce between 7000 and 8000 rated watts.
+If weight is your top priority, one of the champions in this power category is the Sportsman GEN85KIDF, weighing just 133 pounds.

-- Autonomy-wise, with around 10 hours on a full tank at a 50% load, the GP7500EDF is on the low end when compared to other dual fuel generators of a similar power output.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Firman H07552, boasting with around 12 hours.
+- Regarding its autonomy, the autonomy of the GP7500EDF, reaching around 10 hours at a 50% load, can be considered as low end, compared to other dual fuel products of a roughly equal output.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Firman H07552, which is able to run for around 12 hours.

 - Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
 For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
-This generator is not fuel efficient compared to devices of similar output: its estimated fuel consumption stands at 0.79 GPH at a 50% load.
+This generator is rather wasteful, compared to other devices within the aforementioned output range, when it comes to gasoline consumption, as it reaches roughly 0.79 GPH at a 50% load.
 If you wish to further improve in the area of fuel efficiency, the Pulsar PG10000B16, which boasts with a gas consumption of only 0.55 GPH, may be the right generator for you.

 As you can see from this interactive chart, when compared to other 7000-8000W dual fuel generators, the Generac GP7500EDF is on the average side of the price range.